 The Player Release Form (PRF) and the player transfer fee must be received by the USSSA East office no later than the Thursday before the weekend that the player wishes to participate with the new team.
 Both the PRF and fee must be received prior to the release being official.
 Once the PRF has been validated, USSSA East will delete her from her original team and the new team’s manager can add her to their roster.
 The manager should then maintain a signed copy of the new roster showing the player has been added to the roster.
 Prior to the World Series, players may only be released and added to a team one time.

 When a player declares she no longer wishes to participate on a team whose roster she has signed, that player must return all equipment, uniforms and similar items that were distributed to the player specifically for the that season.
 The player must return these items within 7 days after notifying the team manager, either verbally or in writing, of her intention not to play.
 All monies that the player has deposited with the team or has earned as part of fundraising campaigns will remain with the team.

-is stating that all items have been satisfactorily returned and that he/she is granting the unconditional release of the player.
-The purpose
+stating that all items have been satisfactorily returned and that he/she is granting the unconditional release of the player.
+The purpose of

-of having the manager of the old team sign the PRF is not to give him/her the option of preventing the player from re-signing onto another
+having the manager of the old team sign the PRF is not to give him/her the option of preventing the player from re-signing onto another team,

 Alternatively, if a manager informs a player that she is being removed from the team roster without the player’s mutual consent, then the team

 should show good will to the player and return all money provided by the player to the team on a pro-rated basis.
 For example, if the player